OlanikeCJ/AmazonSalesAnalysis/README.md

 service and returns.

 This project explores Amazon product sales data to uncover key insights into pricing, discounts, ratings, and category performance.
 Using Power BI, I analyzed the relationship between product prices and customer ratings, evaluated discount patterns across categories, and identified trends in sales performance.
-Interactive dashboards provide a clear visualization of these insights, helping businesses understand consumer behavior and optimize pricing strategies.

 ## Dataset Breakdown

-This dataset contains 1K+ Amazon Product's Ratings and Reviews as per their details listed on the official website of Amazon.
+This dataset contains 1K+ Amazon Products' Ratings and Reviews as per their details listed on the official website of Amazon.

 ![Dataset_Features](https://github.com/OlanikeCJ/AmazonSalesAnalysis/blob/main/Dataset%20features.png?raw=true)